Three times a week, we do our podcast, Verdict with Ted Cruz.

 And this is going to be the person leading a party.

-One of the two major political parties in America, and though if you're a Republican or conservative out there and you think that's great, because uh I don't think the Democrats are going to do very well with him as their leader.
+And though, if you're a Republican or a conservative out there and you think, that's great, because I don't think the Democrats are going to do very well with him as their leader.

-Remember, when uh you have a Republican president, the RNC chair is not quite as uh in the forefront on the news, not as much in the media, because the president is really the head of the party, President Trump is right now.
+Remember, when you have a Republican president, the RNC chair is not quite as in the forefront on the news, not as much in the media, because the president is really the head of the party.

-So any time issues come up, he would be their spokesperson for all Democrats.
+That means nationally, so anytime issues come up, he would be their spokesperson for all Democrats.

 I think if you're a Democrat out there, this is very concerning.

-Only 474, basically their super delegates get to vote, 447 this weekend.
+Only 474, basically their superdelegates, get to vote, 447 this weekend.

-Uh but he, again, I think win or lose, he's coming in first or second place.
+But he, again, I think win or lose, he's coming in first or second place.

 It makes no sense because Islamists are so against LGBT rights.